darth-sauron/NetworkingProject/README.md

+A project created for Networking classes during my second year of studies at uni

 //A Distributed Database Protocol

 It is a database distributed across many nodes.
 Each node is essentially a process on a server, which contains the data